 Once you’ve established your gun’s storage location, you can determine the rest of the necessary equipment to keep your firearm in shape.
 If you decide to store your firearm in a garage or shed space without heating, you will need dehumidifying agents to prevent moisture from affecting your gun.

-If you are looking for a discreet and secure way to store your firearm at home, without giving up your style, check out our line of concealment furniture, flags, decor and more.
+If you are looking for a discreet and secure way to store your firearm at home, without giving up your style, check out our line of concealment furniture, flags, decor and more concealment products.
 Have a question about gun storage or concealment furniture?
 Contact us today to get in touch with a friendly team member who can answer your questions.